omarbelkady/Java/MustKnow/README.md

 ## Ideal when creating an Algo: super fast and scalable and take the least amount of Mem
-- However, there is always a tradeoff either I save space or I save
+- However, there is always a tradeoff either I save space or I have save time

 ### Space Complexity